 This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.

 The shoes below will fit a child with medium, wide, or extra wide feet.

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 For the older kids’ (ages 13 and up), Nike and Adidas do make more substantial and supportive shoes.
-However, if your child is 12 years old or younger, I always recommend finding other type of shoes.
+However, if your child is 12 years old or younger, I always recommend finding shoes made from a different brand.

 It’s not just that their shoes are flimsy and non-supportive, they make some of the worst fitting shoes as well!
-They will definitely work well in a child that has a very narrow foot, but the problem again is that the shoes won’t provide any support to your kids’ feet.
+They will definitely work well in a child that has a very narrow foot, but the problem again is that the shoes won’t provide any support to the kids’ feet.